These Apache® Project Website Branding Requirements define how Apache projects should refer to trademarks and display their brand.

 the infrastructure team) take over the registration of those domain names

-if they are freely available or will be donated.
+if they are freely available or will be donated to the ASF.
 Note that in general

 projects must publish any and all official information at their